akrzos/cfme-performance/ansible/README.md

 ### Inventory File - hosts.local

 Again, make sure each entry in the ssh-config.local file maps to a host listed in your ansible inventory file (hosts.local).
 See templates for mapping.
 Appliances that run a database should be placed under "[cfme-vmdb]".
 Appliances that only host workers and connect to an external database should be placed under "[cfme-worker]".
 Appliances that you want to deploy All-In-One Performance Monitoring should be placed under "[cfme-all-in-one]".
 Hosts that run RHEVM and are used to provision other appliances and templates should be placed under "[rhevm]".
 Appliances that have both rhevm and vdsmfake and are used to manage simulated environments should be placed under "[fake-rhevm]".
-As you are working you can "comment" out appliances (via "#" in front of the name) as needed to make sure playbooks are only applied against the expected appliances.
+As you are working you can "comment" out appliances (via "#" in front of the name) as needed to make sure playbooks are only applied against the expected appliances/machines.

 [Example Inventory File](hosts.local.template)